pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 youtube_url = ""

 +++
-Bass Robert Pomakov had an unusually quick start to his career.
-[Still a teenager](http://www.scena.org/lsm/sm5-9/pomakov-en.htm), he was singled out as a promising singer by the COC's late director Richard Bradshaw, who became a mentor to the young bass.
-Since then he's been a road warrior touring the globe to sing at the world's most respected houses.
-He's an unassuming guy off-stage but that doesn't mean he has blunted ambitions.

-I spoke with Bob, a [loyal Toronto native](https://www.operabobspublichouse.com/) – he showed up to [coffee](http://bunca.de/) in a vintage Jay's cap –  before the last performance of [_Iolanta_](/the-follies-of-modernization-oedipus-rex-iolanta/) earlier in Oper Frankfurt's season.

-This conversation has been edited and condensed.

-***

 **J: You started working professionally in your teens, then went to Curtis.**

 B: But I was working while at Curtis.